Fri, May 25, 2018

 Gomaco supplied cars for the streetcar line in Tampa, FL connecting downtown Tampa and the Ybor district, which includes the cruise ship docks.

 New Orleans Regional Transit Authority

 New Orleans' St. Charles Streetcar Line is the world's oldest continuously operated electric railway line.
 Electric operation began in 1893, when streetcars took over after 20 years of horsecar operation.
 In 1922, operation of all New Orleans streetcar lines was taken over by New Orleans Public Service Inc., or NOPSI for short.
 In 1923, the current streetcars, designed and built by the Perley Thomas Car Company of High Point, North Carolina, were introduced.
 Beginning in the 1930s, streetcar service in the Crescent City followed the national trend of gradually diminishing service, with rubber-tired vehicles coming into favor as replacements.
 With the closing of the Canal St. Line in 1964, the St. Charles Line became New Orleans sole surviving streetcar line.

 In 1988, the RTA opened a new streetcar line, the Riverfront Line, on a 1.5 mile section of railroad track.
 The line was very successful; it was extended another one-half mile, and the line was double-tracked.
 As the demand grew the RTA decided it needed new streetcars.
 It built seven new cars that physically match the Perley Thomas cars in appearance,and incorporate modern PCC streetcar-type motors and electrical gear.

-Beginning in 1999, the RTA has gradually reintroduced streetcar service on Canal Street.
+Beginning in 1999, the RTA reintroduced streetcar service on Canal Street.
 In April 2004, service began on the full route.
 Again, to meet the need for more streetcars, RTA constructed 24 replicars that are similar in appearance to the Perley Thomas cars.